ToniaTung/toniatung.github.io/_portfolio/insect_detection.md

 order: 1
 ---

+## Project Context

+This project was conducted as an **academic research and applied computer vision project** within the Department of Biomechatronics Engineering at National Taiwan University and was published at the **ASABE Annual International Meeting**.

+**Project Type:** Academic research & applied AI system
+**Application Domain:** Precision agriculture & biological monitoring
+**Problem Focus:** Automated visual inspection for large-scale biological analysis

+This page documents the **complete system pipeline** that I designed and implemented, from dataset preparation and model training to robustness evaluation and performance analysis.

+---

 ## Introduction

 Parasitoid wasps play a crucial role in sustainable agriculture by naturally controlling pest populations.
 In mass-rearing and quality control processes, **accurate counting and gender identification** are essential, as only female wasps possess parasitism capability.

 However, parasitoid wasps are extremely small (≈1 mm), and gender differentiation relies on subtle morphological traits, making manual microscopic inspection labor-intensive and impractical at scale.

 To address this challenge, this project proposes a **fully automated two-stage deep learning framework** for counting and sex identification of *Trissolcus* sp. parasitoid wasps.
-By combining **object detection** and **fine-grained gender classification**, the system significantly reduces manual effort while achieving high accuracy and robustness under dense and overlapping conditions.
+By combining **object detection** and **fine-grained gender classification**, the system significantly reduces manual effort while achieving high accuracy under dense and overlapping conditions.

 ---

+## My Role and Contributions

+I was responsible for the **end-to-end design and implementation** of the proposed framework.
+My contributions include:

+- Designing the overall two-stage system architecture
+- Preparing and organizing high-resolution annotated datasets
+- Training and tuning YOLOv7 for small-object detection under dense scenes
+- Implementing morphology-preserving preprocessing for gender classification
+- Training and evaluating ResNet18-based fine-grained classifiers
+- Designing robustness and cross-species validation experiments
+- Analyzing results and preparing figures and performance reports for publication

+This work reflects my direct involvement across **data preparation, model training, evaluation, and system-level analysis**.

+---

 ## Method Overview

-The proposed system consists of two stages:
+The proposed system consists of two sequential stages:

 1. Wasp detection and counting
 2. Gender classification

 High-resolution images are first processed to localize individual wasps efficiently, followed by fine-grained gender classification on cropped regions.

 ---

 ## Stage I: Wasp Detection and Counting (YOLOv7)

-High-resolution scanner images (3981 × 3981 px) are downsampled to **1120 × 1120 px** for efficient detection.
+High-resolution scanner images (3981 × 3981 px) are downsampled to **1120 × 1120 px**
+for efficient detection.

-A **YOLOv7** detector is trained to localize individual wasps.
-The total count is obtained by summing the predicted bounding boxes.
+A **YOLOv7** detector is trained to localize individual wasps, and the total count is obtained by summing predicted bounding boxes.

 ### Training Details
 - Optimizer: SGD